CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Results

 \subsection{Multi-Modal MR Abdominal Organ Segmentation (Task 5)}

 Task 5 investigates how DL models contribute to the development of more comprehensive computational anatomical models leading to multi-organ related tasks.
 Deep models have the potential to provide a complete representation of the complex and flexible abdominal anatomy by incorporating inter-organ relations through their internal hierarchical feature extraction processes.
+In order to qualitatively analyze their performance, an illustration of ground truth and results of all teams on a sample image was presented in Fig.\ref{fig:task5_liver} and \ref{fig:task5}.

 The on-site winner was PKDIA with a score of 66.46$\pm$0.81 and the online winner is nnU-Net with 72.44$\pm$5.05.
-When the scores of individual metrics are analyzed in comparison to Task 3, the DICE performances seems to remain almost the same for nnU-Net and PKDIA.
-This is a significant outcome as all four organs are segmented instead of a single one.
-It is also worth to point that the model of the third-place (i.e. Mountain) has almost exactly the same overall score for Task 3 and 5.
+When the scores of individual metrics are analyzed in comparison to Task 3, the DICE performance seems to remain almost the same for nnU-Net and PKDIA.
+This is an \emre{important} outcome as all four organs are segmented instead of a single one.
+It is also worth to point \emre{out} that the model of the third-place (i.e. Mountain) has almost exactly the same overall score for Task 3 and 5.
 The same observation is also valid for the standard deviation of these models.
 Considering RAVD, the performance decrease seems to be higher compared to DICE.
-These reduced DICE and RAVD performances are partially compensated by better MSSD and ASSD performances.
-On the other hand, this increase might not be directly related to multi-organ segmentation.
-One should keep in mind that generally the most complex abdominal organ for segmentation is the liver (Task 3) and the other organs in Task 5 can be considered relatively easier to analyze.
+These reduced DICE and RAVD performance \emre{is} partially compensated by better MSSD and ASSD performances.